 The Exchange is a team empowering students and alumni to explore and discern potential career paths and develop key skills critical to their long-term professional success.
 The Exchange engages with students early and often and connects students to the larger community in the form of on-campus employment, informational interviews, networking, internships, mentoring, and community-engaged learning.
-The Exchange was recognized as a '20-'21 and '21-'22 Career Development College of Distinction.
+The Exchange is a three-time recipient of the Career Development College of Distinction.